 - Repaying their debts to others from whom they’ve borrowed money.

-- Making excuses for them to others about why they didn’t show up for a social obligation, work school, etc.
+- Making excuses for them about why they didn’t show up for a social obligation, work, school, etc.

 - Keeping alcohol or addictive substances around.

 - Being the emotional rescuer, which may include actions such as downplaying their destructive behaviors, buying into their sob stories. about why they messed up again, and coddling them.

 Boundaries are difficult to set, but in the end, they benefit both you and your loved one.
 Addicts are talented at crossing lines and pushing the limits.
 This is the nature of addiction.
 It’s important to decide what behaviors are unacceptable and establish consequences.
 Tell your loved one what you won’t accept.
 Write it down, and have them sign it.
 Specific boundaries will depend on the person, situation and relationship (ex. partner, child, parent, friend, etc.), but some examples include:

 - I will not be around you when you’re drinking or using drugs.
 If you’re under the influence I will leave, or if you are in my home, you will leave.

 - If you steal from me, you will not be able to live here anymore/come to my home.